makrai/notes/README.md

   conversations, and domain-specific affect analysis.
 Our analysis reveals that
 * AppraisePLM successfully extrapolates emotion labels across datasets, while capturing domain-specific patterns in affect flow – change in conversational emotion over the conversation.
-This work highlights the entangled nature of
+This work highlights the entangled nature

 #### Discussion session - CoNLL community